All Products

 3. Configure a cross-account VPC-to-VPC connection using CEN

-Connect the VPC of the ACR Enterprise Edition instance to the transit router in the region of the account.
-Connect the VPC of the ACK cluster to the transit router in the region of the account.
+Connect the VPC of the ACR Enterprise Edition instance to the transit router in the region of that account.
+Connect the VPC of the ACK cluster to the transit router in the region of that account.
 Then, use an inter-region connection to connect the transit routers in the two regions.

 5. Resolve the domain name of the ACR instance for the ACK cluster

-You can use methods such as adding an internal DNS resolution record or using a custom data script for a node pool to modify the /etc/hosts file in batches.
+Use methods such as adding an internal DNS resolution record or using a custom data script for a node pool to modify the /etc/hosts file in batches.
 This resolves the domain name of the ACR instance to the internal IP address of the ACR instance for the ACK cluster.
-This way, traffic is forwarded to the VPC of the ACR instance through the CEN route.
+This way, traffic is forwarded through CEN routes to the VPC that the ACR instance is attached to.

-Step 2: Configure account authorization and the secret-free component
+Step 2: Configure account authorization and the passwordless component

 The following three authorization methods are available for pulling images across accounts without credentials.
-You can select the most suitable configuration based on your scenario.
+Select the configuration that is most suitable for your scenario.

 Comparison item